isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/DSA Exercise 2023.md

 **(A) SELECTION CRITERIA**

 1. Students who have:
-<br>•	achievements or exhibit potential in the following sports: Rockwall Climbing, Taekwondo and Floorball
+<br>•	achievements or exhibit potential in the following areas: Rockwall Climbing, Taekwondo, Floorball and STEM
-<br>•	passionate in one of the following sports: Rockwall Climbing, Taekwondo and Floorball
+<br>•	passionate in one of the following areas: Rockwall Climbing, Taekwondo, Floorball and STEM
-<br>•	good character and leadership skills / taken on leadership position in schools
+<br>•good character and leadership skills / taken on leadership position in schools

-2. Applications for 2023 DSA-Secondary Exercise will open from 4th May 2023 and the selection process will be conducted at our school.
+2. Applications for 2024 DSA-Secondary Exercise will open from 7th May 2024 and the selection process will be conducted at our school.

-For more information on the programmes, activities and/or opportunities that students can expect to participate in for Floorball, Rockwall Climbing and Taekwondo, please refer to our School’s CCA Website.
+For more information on the programmes, activities and/or opportunities that students can expect to participate in for Floorball, Rockwall Climbing, Taekwondo and STEM, please refer to the school website.

 ![](/images/dsaselection1.PNG)